The Ultimate 2022 Budget Travel Guide To Hong Kong

 - Learn about the traditional practice of ‘Villain Hitting’ (Da Siu Yan)

-- See the Mid-Level Escalators, the most extended series of covered outdoor escalators in the world.
+- See the Mid-Level Escalators, the most extended series of covered outdoor escalators worldwide.

 - Visit Stone Slab Street, named for its granite stone steps.